scatcher125/Bioinformatics/README.md

 # Bioinformatics
-This repository showcases various bioinformatics analyses that I have expertise with.
+The repository `R_Workflows` showcases various bioinformatics analyses that I have expertise with.
 Below is an overview of the analyses showcased in this repository:

 * Differential gene expression analysis using `edgeR` on bulk RNAseq data
 * Gene set enrichment analysis (`GSEA`) on bulk RNAseq data